-The DCMC will, consistent with ERISA §404(a)(1) as a guiding resource, discharge their duties with respect to the Plans solely in the interests of the Participants, for the exclusive purpose of providing benefits to Participants and of defraying reasonable expenses, and with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
+The DCMC will, consistent with ERISA §404(a)(1) as a guiding resource, discharge their duties with respect to the Plan solely in the interests of the Participants, for the exclusive purpose of providing benefits to Participants and of defraying reasonable expenses, and with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.

-The DCMC will be responsible for monitoring all the Plans' service providers.
+The DCMC will be responsible for monitoring all plan service providers.
 Additionally, the DCMC will be responsible for the following:

-- Establish and periodically review the Plans' Statement of Investment Policy - Review all service providers' fee disclosures - Periodically review the compensation and performance of the Plans' service providers - Recommend Plan related service providers such as investment consultant, recordkeeping and administration, and participant education to the County of Fresno Board of Supervisors - Review the performance of Investment Alternatives no less than annually
+- Establish and periodically review the Plan's Statement of Investment Policy - Review all service providers' fee disclosures - Periodically review the compensation and performance of the Plan's service providers - Recommend to the Board, plan related service providers such as investment consultant, recordkeeping and administration, and participant education - Review the performance of Investment Alternatives no less than annually